geekjimbo/camel-cbr/README.md

 1. Copy the contents of <root>/config/serviceProperties.cf to ${karaf.home}/etc
 2. Change your working directory to `camel-blueprint-cbr` directory.
-* Start JBoss Fuse
+3. Start JBoss Fuse
-* In the JBoss Fuse console, enter the following command:
+4. In the JBoss Fuse console, enter the following command:

         osgi:install -s mvn:com.mycompany/camel-blueprint-cbr/1.0.0-SNAPSHOT
+        osgi:list | grep json

+    Should yield: json-path, json-smart, camel-jsonpath

+        osgi:list | grep jackson

+    Should yield: camel-jackson, jackson-databind

+        osgi:list | grep jetty

+    Should yield: camel-jetty

+    NOTE: if some of the bundles aren't active after install, stop/start Fuse

-* Fuse should give you an id when the bundle is deployed
+5. Fuse should give you an id when the bundle is deployed

-* You can check that everything is ok by issuing  the command:
+6. You can check that everything is ok by issuing  the command:

         osgi:list
    your bundle should be present at the end of the list

-* Check log for no errors:
+7. Check log for no errors:
         log:tail

 Use the bundle